extario3231/S381F-Project-Inventory-Management-System/README.md

 2. POST

 ## Path URLs
-Each path URLs are named correspondly to their functions.
+Each path URLs are named correspondingly to their functions.